Types of Car Accidents – Part 1Trusted Content

 Legally reviewed by:Erik Abrahamson, J.D.
 January 05, 2018

-Car accidents occur regularly, some more serious than others.
+Automobile accidents in Florida occur regularly, some more serious than others.
 In this series, we take a brief look at the several types of accidents that typically occur.
 If you or a loved one has been injured, due to the fault of another, contact our car accident attorneys for a free case evaluation.

 Types of Car Accidents

 Statistics reveal that more than two million Americans are involved in car accidents each year.
 Out of that number, more than 37,000 are killed on impact or die from their injuries.